City matches yearly homicide record

 Hernandez's death is one of 62 this year in which there has not been an arrest.

 Gallegos said the department's 2021 year-to-date homicide clearance rate — which includes some previous cases that were resolved this year — is 43%.
-This is compared with a clearance rate of 60% in 2020 and 65% in 2019.
+This compares with a clearance rate of 60% in 2020 and 65% in 2019.

 Spike in violence

-Of course, Albuquerque is not alone in seeing a tremendous spike in violence in 2021.
-Cities large and small across the country have seen similar increases.
+Of course, Albuquerque is not alone in having a tremendous spike in violence in 2021.
+Cities large and small across the country have had similar increases.

+public was more distrustful of police in the aftermath of George Floyd's death and daily protests against police brutality.
+And the third is that Americans — who were already outpacing the rest of the world in terms of gun ownership — bought even more guns during the pandemic, leading to a higher chance of deadly violence.

-Data released by the Major Cities Chiefs Association, showed that in the first six months of 2021, 45 cities out of the 66 that responded to a survey saw more homicides than in the first six month of 2019.
+Data released by the Major Cities Chiefs Association showed that in the first six months of 2021, 45 cities out of the 66 that responded to a survey had more homicides than in the first six months of 2019.
 The percentages range from a 12% increase in Kansas City, Missouri, to a 350% increase in Mesa, Arizona.

-Tucson has seen 57 homicides so far this year, compared with 34 at this time last year.
-A Tucson Police Department spokesman said the city's highest number of homicides was 74 in 2009 and the department expects to surpass that this year.
-Oklahoma City has seen 50 homicides so far this year, compared with 35 at this time last year.
+Tucson has had 57 homicides this year, compared with 34 by this time last year.
+A Tucson Police Department spokesman said that the city's highest number of homicides was 74, in 2009, and that the department expects to surpass that this year.
+Oklahoma City has had 50 homicides this year, compared with 35 by this time last year.

 "I think the best explanations are, it's not any single one," Guerin said.
 "And I think what is the clearest is that we don't really know."